 When I saw the elaborate dome of the Ettal Monastery (Kloster Ettal) for the first time, I was surprised to see such ornate architecture dramatically rising out of the countryside, juxtaposed with the area’s modest Bavarian homes.
 The monastery, located in the village of Ettal, is not far from the town of Oberammergau, which is well-known for its Passion Play that’s held every ten years.

-Founded in the 1300s, but completely rebuilt in the 1700s following a devastating fire, the complex features Baroque and Rococo architecture.
-Emperor Ludwig the Bavarian had it constructed so that it could house knights and monks.
+Founded in 1330, but completely rebuilt in the 1700s following a devastating fire, the complex features Baroque and Rococo architecture.
+Emperor Ludwig the Bavarian had it constructed to house knights and monks.

 Where in the World?

 There is no cost to enter the Ettal Monastery Church to take a peek, but be sure to check the opening hours before you go.

 To get to Ettal independently, research the Bayern Ticket (website is in German, but you can use Google Translate).
 As of 2021, these tickets start at €25 for one passenger, and cost €8 for each additional passenger.
 You can use the Bayern Ticket for most trains, trams, and city buses, making it a good deal if you’ll be doing a lot of exploring in one day.
 You can purchase tickets online, via a ticket machine, or in person.